da-niao-dan/Python-DS-ToolBox/README.md

 ## What is this note book about

 This is my personal open notebook for Data Science in Python.
 Its target is people who have no or little experience in Data Science.
-Unlike many books, this notebook is quite short and superficial.
+Unlike many books, this notebook is quite superficial.
 It covers major steps of doing simple data analysis.
 These are simple examples for performing the tasks.
 Always consult documents, or google when using the functions if you have any doubt.
 I learnt the those tools from many sources, welcome to browse and edit this notebook.
 This notebook is just a **remainder for what is available out there**.
 It does not offer any mathematical or technical or business details.